moead-framework/framework/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+1. Update the README.md with details of changes to the interface, this includes new environment variables and useful file locations.
-3. Update the documentation with a new Pull Request on the repository [https://github.com/moead-framework/documentation](https://github.com/moead-framework/documentation).
+2. Update the documentation with a new Pull Request on this repository [https://github.com/moead-framework/framework/tree/master/docs](https://github.com/moead-framework/framework/tree/master/docs).
-4. Don't forget to add unit tests.
+3. Don't forget to add unit tests.
-5. Create a new branch and a Pull Request to merge your work on the **dev** branch of the project.
+4. Create a new branch and a Pull Request to merge your work on the **dev** branch of the project.

 ## Code of Conduct